About

-About Werner Briedenhann
+About Werner

 Hi, I'm Werner.
-You're welcome to call me Verner or Vern.
+You're welcome to call me Vern.
 It's been a while since I qualified as a clinical psychologist in 2013.
 Since then, I've worked in psychiatric hospitals, substance rehabilitation centres, tertiary education, primary healthcare, community mental health, and private practice.
 I've listened to many people's stories and seen how they change when they resolve what's on their minds.

 I'd like to believe that none of us are one-dimensional, and neither is my approach to therapy.
-As a therapist, I take a multi-model approach to therapy that allows me to see difficulties from different perspectives and varied possible ways of helping.
+As a therapist, I take a multimodal approach to therapy that allows me to see difficulties from different perspectives and varied possible ways of helping.

 A core component of my practice is building awareness.
 When we are more aware of how we feel, think, and act, we can work towards change.
 This is where our therapeutic relationship comes in.
 How we interact can tell us a lot about what's going on behind the scenes.
 Learning from our interactions is what makes therapy a helpful relationship.